The *chase sapphire preferred* just rolled out the biggest, limited-time offer we've ever seen: bonus_miles_full

 What if You Already Have a Sapphire Card?

-While it's now possible to have both the Sapphire Preferred and Reserve simultaneously, you're almost certainly not eligible for a bonus on either card if you currently hold one or the other
+While it's now possible to have both the Sapphire Preferred and Reserve simultaneously, you may not be eligible for a bonus on the Sapphire Preferred if you've had it before.

-Several members of the Thrifty Traveler team jumped at the opportunity to earn a 100,000-point bonus and $500 Chase Travel credit by applying for the Sapphire Reserve shortly after it launched.
-In all cases, these team members were current Sapphire Preferred cardholders.
-The result?
+For example, several members of the Thrifty Traveler team jumped at the opportunity to apply for the Sapphire Reserve's own big bonus last month.
+In all cases, these team members were recent(ish) Sapphire Reserve cardholders.

 chase pop up